Division of Student Affairs Emergency Management

 Sexual Violation Protocols

-4-2 DEFINITIONS Endangerment, Gross sexual imposition, Sexual imposition, Sexual assault, Surreptitious intrusion, and Stalking are described in Section 2-IV-A of the Code; and Sexual misconduct is described in Section 2-IV-C of the Code.
+Endangerment, Gross sexual imposition, Sexual imposition, Sexual assault, Surreptitious intrusion, and Stalking are described in Section 2-4-A of the Code; and Sexual misconduct is described in Section 2-4-C of the Code.

-4-4 REPORTING A guiding principle in the report of sexual violence is to avoid possible re-victimizing the complainant by forcing the individual into any plan of action.
+A guiding principle in the report of sexual violence is to avoid possible re-victimizing the complainant by forcing the individual into any plan of action.
 A student who has been sexually assaulted has several options.
-The University recommends that a person who has been assaulted may want to, in the first hours after an assault, consider:

-- Avoiding the destruction of evidence by bathing, douching, changing clothes, or cleaning up in any way.
+- Avoid the destruction of evidence by bathing, douching, changing clothes, or cleaning up in any way.
 Preserve evidence in a paper bag for when report is filed.

-- Making a police report.
+- Make a police report.
 You can initiate a campus and/or criminal complaint for the assault.
-For more information concerning the campus judicial process see Chapter 2-V of the Code.
+For more information concerning the campus judicial process see Section 2-5 of the Code.
 Alternatively, you can make a blind report to the police (a report that notifies the police that a sexual assault has occurred, but gives no names or identification).

 - On-campus investigation is typically conducted by University Police Department.
 UPD has both an administrative role and a law enforcement role (see Section 8-5 of the Code).